 The Compensation Committee reviewed the independence of Cook based on the NYSE rules for independence which include the following factors: (i) the provision of other services to the Company by Cook; (ii) the amount of fees from the Company paid to Cook as a percentage of Cook's total revenue; (iii) the policies and procedures of Cook that are designed to prevent conflicts of interest; (iv) any business or personal relationship of the individual compensation advisors who serve the Committee with any member of the Committee; (v) any stock of the Company owned by such individual compensation advisors, and (vi) any business or personal relationship of Cook or the individual compensation advisors who serve the Committee with an executive officer of the Company.
 The Compensation Committee also reviewed Cook's policies for avoiding conflicts of interest.
-The Compensation Committee has determined, based on its analysis in light of the factors listed above, that the work of Cook and the individual compensation advisors employed by Cook as compensation consultants to the Company has not created any conflicts of interest and that Cook meets the NYSE standards for independence.
+The Compensation Committee has determined, based on its analysis of the factors listed above, that the work of Cook and the individual compensation consultants employed by Cook does not create any conflicts of interest and that Cook meets the NYSE standards for independence.